 As with any personal injury compensation claim, there are different sections of the compensation settlement, something which is important o understand;

-- General damages – this refers to the injuries you suffered or the illness you contracted whilst on your TUI packaged holiday.
-The amount awarded will vary depending on the injury or illness and its severity, as well as the likelihood of your suffering recurring problems in the future.
-We provide more details on some injuries in the table of the next section.
+- General damages – this refers to the injuries you suffered or the illness you contracted whilst on your TUI packaged holiday and the pain and suffering that resulted.
+The amount awarded will vary depending on the injury or illness and its severity, as well as the likelihood of your suffering recurring problems in the future from a road accident or slip trip or fall.
+We provide more details on some injuries in the table in the next section.

 - Medical and care costs – if costs were incurred as a result of medical treatment or other care costs, you may be able to recoup these at part of your claims.